I share the tools, hardware, and software that I use on a daily basis here.

 Apple Books

-• Reeder: Personal favorite RSS reader
+• Reeder: Minimalistic RSS reader

 • Canva: General presentation making, interchangable with Keynote